Valentine’s Day & Chocolate!

 - 200 g dark chocolate, chopped (minimum 70% cocoa)

 - Orange rind, chopped nuts, dried fruit, your favourite liqueur, such as Cointreau – whatever you would like in your truffle centres Use whatever you would like in your truffle centres

 - Cocoa or cacao powder, dessicated coconut, or extra melted dark chocolate for dusting/coating

-- Remove from the heat, stir in any desired extras such as chopped nuts, or orange rind and Cointreau.
+Remove from the heat, stir in your desired filling such as chopped nuts, or orange rind and Cointreau.

 - This recipe will make 10-12 truffles, depending on size.

 - I don’t think it matters that they are not all exactly the same size or perfectly round, that’s the beauty of them being truly hand made.

 The reason I insist that you buy dark chocolate with a minimum 70% cocoa powder, is that dark chocolate has less sugar than milk chocolate.
 Also, the higher the percentage of cocoa or cacao powder, the better.